travelmarx/scrapbook101/docs/get-started.md

 There are other `web.config` you can change, but the the three above are the enough to get started.

-At this point you should be able to run the solution (Visual Studio F5) and view {{site.sn}} in a browser, e.g. https://localhost:port#/.
+With the Cosmos DB Local Emulator running, run the solution (Visual Studio F5) and view {{site.sn}} in a browser, e.g. https://localhost:port#/.

 What happened on startup: